 Kongo is a Bantu language spoken in the Democratic Republic of the Congo, the Republic of the Congo and Angola.
 The people who speak Kongo are known as Bakongo and Bandundu.
 Creolized versions of the language are used in rituals in Brazil, Cuba and Haiti, and Gullah, and Palenquero creole of Colmbia also contain Kongo elements.
-There are maybe 7 million native speakers of Kongo, and another 2 million who speak it as a second language.
+There are an estimated 6.5 million native speakers of Kongo (in 2012), and there are another 2 million who speak it as a second language.

 In the Republic of the Congo the language is known as Kitubà, and in the Democratic Republic of the Congo it is called Kikongo.
 A creole based on Kongo is used in the same region, and is various known as Kikongo de L'état, Kikongo ya Leta, Kituba, Monokituba and Munukituba.

 Kongo first appeared in writing in a catechism produced under the authority of Diogo Gomes during the 16th century.
 It was the first Bantu language to be written with the Latin alphabet.
-Other material in and about Kongo was published during the 17th century, including a grammar in 1645, and a dictionary in 1648.
-A complate translation of the Bible in 1905.
+Other material in and about Kongo was published during the 17th century, including a grammar in 1645 and a dictionary in 1648.
+A complete translation of the Bible in 1905.

 Today there is no standard way of writing Kongo, but the language is used in some literature, newspapers and other printed material.